clan-lol/clan-core/docs/admins/migrate.md

 If you haven't yet adopted Nix Flakes in your project, follow these steps to initialize a new `flake.nix` file in your project directory.

-> Note: Clan is based on flakes, it is possible to use cLan without flakes but not officially supported yet.
+> Note: Clan is based on flakes, it is possible to use Clan without flakes but not officially supported yet.

 ### Generate a Trivial flake.nix File